sapegin/washingcode-book/manuscript/book.md

 };
 ```

+TODO: `util` and `utils` (what about them?): keep each function in it’s own file

+> Aside: Make a util directory and keep different utilities in different files.
+A single util file will always grow until it is too big and yet too hard to split apart.
+Using a single util file is unhygienic.

 ## Don’t surprise me

 TODO: Principle of least surprise.
 Think what kind of comments your code reviewer might have.
 Improve code or add comments